 Coconut oil, like many celebrities, became hugely popular and then started receiving some stinging backlash.
 With impassioned advocates on both sides, reading the literature can get confusing.
 As with most foods, what really matters is what else you are eating.
-If you’re sticking with a ketogenic diet, what’s important to you is if coconut oil is not only compliant with the keto lifestyle but also if it is, in fact, the best oil you can be consuming.
+If you’re sticking with a ketogenic diet, what’s important to you is if coconut oil is not only compliant with the keto lifestyle but also if it is, in fact, the best oil you can be consuming to hack your way to keto success.

 In order get to the truth about coconut oil and keto, we need to understand the chemical composition of coconut oil in order to fully grasp how it behaves when it enters our body as well as if it can help stimulate ketosis.
 At the end of this article, you’ll have a firm understanding of how and if you should add coconut oil to your diet and what it will mean for your ketogenic diet.